harveydobson/docker-based-photo-sorter/README.md

    - Once the indexing process has completed and all files have checksums assigned, the main process will start moving the files to named directories.
    - If the indexing process has completed but not all files have checksums assigned, the moving process will sleep for 15 seconds before checking again.
    - Unique images are moved to an output folder `output/YYYY-MM-DD/`.
 If the meta data identifies a make and model for the device, it will create a sub-directory inside this folder `output/YYYY-MM-DD/make_model/` this is useful if you are organising photos from multiple devices say a phone and camera.
    - Upon moving, the content of the file isn't changed, but the script will add the 'Creation Date/Date Taken' timestamp to the start of the filename i.e. `DSC08812.JPG` becomes `20200421143144_DSC08812.JPG`.
 This is done both to create a truely unique filename, but also for improved chronological viewing as there will be times when
+   - Finally once moved, the script will create a `file_index_backup_<date>.sql` export of the 'files' table for future use.
+I added this feature in right at the end as I managed to corrupt my database by forcing docker to quit.
+It helps for this kind of recovery, but more so it helps should you ever want to pick up where you left off further down the line.

 ## To use